RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 ---
 ## Prerequisites

-* The roadie account ID.
+* The Roadie account ID.
-* The roadie backend role.
+* The Roadie backend role.
 * (optional) An aws permissions policy name to associate with the role.

 ## Introduction